 8. How to get started investing with ETFs

 You now have a clear idea of what is an ETF and how it benefits investors.

 ETFs can be bought through your broker like you buy stocks on the stock market.

 To do this successfully, however, you will still need to research the thousands of ETFs available in the market and create a broadly diversified portfolio.
 You will also need to know how to achieve broad diversification with your ETFs choices.

-Robo advisors have taken away the stress of this operation.
-Instead, with a robo advisor like Sarwa, you’ll receive guidance in determining your risk tolerance to construct a portfolio that matches your unique financial profile.
+Digital financial planners have taken away the stress of this operation.
+With a digital financial planner like Sarwa, you’ll receive guidance in determining your risk tolerance to construct a portfolio that matches your unique financial profile.

-Sarwa uses the Modern Portfolio Theory to choose ETFs to minimize your risk and maximize your return given your risk appetite.
+Sarwa uses the Modern Portfolio Theory to choose passively-managed ETFs that will minimise your risk and maximise your return given your risk appetite.

 With Sarwa, it has never been easier to use ETFs to achieve broad diversification for long-term investment goals.

 Now that you know what ETFs are, it is time to start building your diversified investment portfolio.

 Schedule a free call with a Sarwa Wealth Advisor and we’ll help you get started on your investment journey.